telerik/winforms-docs/telerik-presentation-framework/printing-support/end-user-functionality/print-preview-dialog.md

 {{endregion}}

 The User Interface of RadPrintPreviewDialog is built on top of RadMenu and RadCommandBar.
 By default the menu is hidden and the command bar is enabled.
-You can access and customizeboth controls from the ToolMenu and ToolCommandBar properties.
+You can access and customize both controls from the ToolMenu and ToolCommandBar properties.
 Here is a sample demonstrating how to show the menu and hide the command bar:

 {{source=..\SamplesCS\TPF\Printing support\End-user functionality\RadPrintPreviewDialog1.cs region=ShowHideMenuAndCommandBar}}
 {{source=..\SamplesVB\TPF\Printing support\End-user functionality\RadPrintPreviewDialog1.vb region=ShowHideMenuAndCommandBar}}